 Dean Allen is chief executive officer of McKinstry, a design/build mechanical and electrical firm headquartered in Seattle.
-Mr. Allen has more than 30 years of experience in the design, construction, and real estate industries in the Pacific Northwest.
-Under his leadership, McKinstry has grown from a mechanical contractor into a comprehensive design, build, operate, and maintain enterprise with more than $300 million per year in revenues and more than 1,500 employees.
-A leader in the energy and sustainability aspects of the industry, McKinstry serves energy service clients from six offices located across the Midwest and Western United States.
+Mr. Allen has more than 35 years of experience in the design, construction, and real estate industries in the Pacific Northwest.
+Under his leadership, McKinstry has grown from a mechanical contractor into a comprehensive design, build, operate, and maintain enterprise with more than $500 million per year in revenues and more than 1,800 employees.
+A leader in the energy and sustainability aspects of the industry, McKinstry serves energy service clients from 21 offices located across the Midwest and Western United States.

 Mr. Allen has served the community in a variety of industry and philanthropic roles.
-He currently sits on the boards of the Seattle Biomedical Research Institute, Seattle Children’s Hospital, and Global Partnerships, and he is chair of the Research Institute Advisory Board and Washington STEM.
+Beyond his board role at PATH, he currently sits on the boards of Seattle Children’s Hospital, where he is chair of the Research Institute Advisory Board; Global Partnerships; and Washington STEM.
 He also serves on the Washington Roundtable and the Partnership for Learning.

-Mr. Allen earned BS degrees in biochemistry and psychology from the University of Washington, where he graduated magna cum laude.
+Mr. Allen earned BS degrees in molecular biology and psychology from the University of Washington, where he graduated magna cum laude.

 Kofi Amegashie, MSc

 Kofi Amegashie, MSc, is a chemical engineer by training, with more than 25 years of business experience with Chevron Corporation, the International Finance Corporation, and the Coca-Cola Company in a variety of functions in Asia, Africa, Europe, and North America.
 He is currently managing executive, Africa, at the Johannesburg-listed pharmaceutical company, Adcock Ingram Healthcare Pty.
 Ltd., with responsibility for all business operations in Africa, outside of South Africa.